 2. Image Resizing

-To resize an image in Photoshop go to the image menu in the menu bar along the top of the screen and chose Image Size.
+To resize an image in Photoshop go to the image menu in the menu bar along the top of the screen and choose Image Size.
 You will see the dialogue box like on the picture below.

 You can find more information on how to resize your image here.